 Investigate law as a career by reading (see the list below), interviewing lawyers and judges, and being an active member of a law-related student organization.
 Obtain realistic information about law school placement rates and starting salaries.
 Begin networking in the legal community now so that you can properly focus your energy and time during law school.

-Explore other career options with your academic advisor or Career Services.
+Explore other career options with your academic advisor or the Center for Career & Professional Development.
 Make use of your campus resources!

 Correct your academic weaknesses now.
 Developing reading speed, study skills, and test-taking strategies are just some of the topics you can get help with at the Center for Academic Success.